 So how long does it take to charge a car battery?
 Well, it depends on the method as well as the remaining amps in the battery.
 To know that you’ll have to learn some basics about batteries, let’s hop into that first.

-How Many Amps Does A Car Battery Put Out?
+How Many Amps Is a Car Battery?

 A car battery can put out up to 1000 amps in a short amount of time.
 However, it can vary quite a bit.
 Usually, in car batteries, it’s between 550 and 1000 amperes depending on the type and size.